linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 | Hoe: A hoe has a flat, blade-like head and a long handle, used for weeding, cultivating, and breaking up soil.                          |
 | Pruning Shears: Prunin                                                                                                                  |

 On success EZClassifier will create a table with two additional fields:
+- **class**: that is the predicted category for the described row
+- **similarity**: a number from 0 to 1 that represents the confidence of EZClassifier about its classification (1=maxumum confidence , 0=no confidence)

+For example:

 | data | class | similarity |
 | --- | --- | --- |